rockholla/cloud-gardens/README.md

 # Cloud Gardens: plant your projects, help them grow

+*NOTE: this repo is currently a work in progress*

 There are a few key tenets for growing projects and the infrastructure to support them:

 1. The infrastructure running any given project, be it your local development or production, should be identical and disposable, immutable